Symptoms

 A 1:1 NAT and NAT loopback configuration if your server resides in a NAT-configured network.

-The only solution or workarounds available are:
+The only solutions or workarounds available are:

-- Migrate your accounts to a different server
+- Migrate your accounts to a different server that either has loopback NAT configured or that is not running in a NAT environment.

 Comments